jariarkko/cave-outliner/doc/Design.md

 #### Outlinerdirection

 This module defines a direction enumerated type, which is used to represent the direction of view for the desired plan view.
+There's also an associated class that helps perform mappings between coordinates from a given direction.

 See the detailed description of the [Class DirectionOperations API](class_direction_operations.md).